A rho-invariant of iterated torus knots: Relation with algebraic invariants

 Put $K=K_X$ the canonical divisor on $X$ and let $D=C'+E_{red}$.
 Here, the subscript 'red' means that we take a reduced divisor, i.e. coefficients with all components are equal to $1$. \begin{lemma}[\cite{OZ}] Using the notation from this section, we have

 where $(K+D)^2$ denotes the self-intersection of the divisor $K+D$, and $\lceil x\rceil=\min(n\in\mathbb{Z},\,n\ge x)$. \end{lemma} On the one hand $(K+D)^2$ has a very natural meaning.
-Namely, at least for unibranched singularities, this is the sum of the Milnor number $\mu$ and so called $\bar{M}$ number of singularity.
-The latter, introduced in \cite{Or} and studied in \cite{BZ}, can be interpreted as a parametric codimension of a singular point, i.e. the number of locally independent conditions, which are imposed on a curve given in parametric form, by the appearance of the singularity of given topological type.
+Namely, at least for unibranched singularities, this is the difference between the so called $\bar{M}$ number of singularity and the Milnor number $\mu$.
+The $\bar{M}$ number, introduced in \cite{Or} and studied in \cite{BZ}, can be interpreted as a parametric codimension of a singular point, i.e. the number of locally independent conditions, which are imposed on a curve given in parametric form, by the appearance of the singularity of given topological type.

 On the other hand there is an apparent similarity of left hand sides of formulae \eqref{eq:tlint} and \eqref{eq:Mbar}.
 To make it even more similar, let us take a Zariski--Fujita \cite{Fuj} decomposition of the divisor $K+D$.
 We have then